Aaron-Bopp/TIM/40_Evergreens/Your anxiety knows your insecurities better than you do.md

  ##### Cause:: repressed identity

+#TO/TEND/REFACTOR these notes [[Your anxiety knows your insecurities better than you do#Cause repressed identity]], [[We value our biggest insecurities because they protect us from the biggest threats]]

  #TO/TEND/DEOBFUSCATE [[A repressed identity creates a mistrust of self-love and self-esteem]] and this section

  #TO/TEND/CONNECT [[A secure identity is the best defense against social anxiety]]